EyeSeeTea/Bulk-Load-pytools/README.md

 The output file will be named as the input CSV file, but with XLSX extension.

 The script will print the number of entries from the CSV file processed and the number of values written to EXCEL.
 The first number can indicate an issue with the CSV data, the second one with the metadata that generates the xlsx template.
+The `log.json` file can be useful, specially the "matched_values:" section.

 There's two options to get the adjusted value, either from the CSV file real_value column or calculating it from the value column.
 The data for the `--currency` is retrieved from: [google sheet](https://docs.google.com/spreadsheets/d/1lEHQ9i-LO7gl0RWaJgYcfOJHjPefVXJbhgJ0Gn3iUPQ#gid=56805701).